 Since the intoxicating glitter has faded, some people panic and think the relationship has failed . . . so they go out and find a new one that will fill them with rapture.
 The new excitement feels good for a while, but it too will eventually wear off.

-All mature relationships learn to weather the storm and find ways to keep themselves happy and stimulated, while giving themselves time to settle into a deeper, more satisfying relationship.
+When moving from the Infatuation stage to a mature relationship stage, relationships must weather the storm and find ways to keep themselves happy and stimulated, while giving themselves time to settle into a deeper, more satisfying relationship.

-Quick Steps You Can Take To Spice Up Relationships
+Relationship Problems Solved: Quick Steps To Spice Up Relationships

 Listen To Yourself